 Leadership roles are a way to enhance academic and training experiences, professional development, and personal growth.
 SJC student leaders provide support to colleagues, Pepperdine University, and the community.

 SJC events are open to Pepperdine students, alumni, faculty, staff, family, and friends.
-But, only enrolled students may hold officer positions.
 These positions are voluntary and appointed according to a student's level of commitment and availability.
 Officers are expected to attend SJC meetings and SJC-sponsored events.
+(Only enrolled students may hold officer positions.)

 SJC was inspired by GSEP faculty and the GSEP Diversity Council.
-Associate professor of psychology, Dr. Amy Tuttle.
-She serves as the faculty sponsor, and facilitated the development of the "collaborative" in fall 2008.
+Associate professor of Psychology Dr. Amy Tuttle serves as the faculty sponsor, and facilitated the development of the "collaborative" in Fall 2008.